Irish Church Missions: The Church of Ireland

 ICM is highly critical of the direction of its former church, accusing it of developing a liberal identity which they believe 'has nothing to offer Irish society'.
 The organisation has stated:

 "According to its own foundational documents, the Church of Ireland is a Protestant church.
 Unfortunately, it's a Protestant church without a Protestant message."

 Global Anglicanism

-The Superintendent of the Irish Church Missions has been highly critical of the direction of the global Anglican Church, in particular the Archbishop of Canterbury.
+Irish Church Missions has been highly critical of the direction of the global Anglican Church, in particular the Archbishop of Canterbury.

 According to a report in the ICM Magazine, ICM News:

 Not only had these Anglican provinces ignored the pleas of the rest of the Anglican Communion to cease pursuing this unscriptural agenda, but there had been a manifest failure by the Anglican 'instruments of unity' (especially the Archbishop of Canterbury, the Anglican Consultative Council, and the Primates' meeting) to discipline them for it.

-It appears from information available from ICM News that it is currently beginning to align itself with the Global Anglican Future Conference, which has come in for some criticism from many leading voices within Anglicanism, including the conservative former Archbishop of Canterbury, George Carey.

 In December 2024 Irish Church Missions formally affiliated with the Anglican Convocation in Europe a diocese of the Global Anglican Futures Conference aligned Anglican Network in Europe.